arvigeus/AZ-204/Questions/Containers.md

 - [ ] It can only be configured to restrict access to authenticated users.
 - [x] It allows for out-of-the-box authentication with federated identity providers.
-- [ ] It requires the use of a specific language or SDK.
+- [ ] It requires the use of a specific SDK.

 Answer: Azure Container Apps provides built-in authentication and authorization features to secure your external ingress-enabled container app with minimal or no code.
 The built-in authentication feature can be configured to handle authenticated and non-authenticated users.